FirelightWP/easy-fancybox/trunk/readme.txt

 === Easy FancyBox ===
 Contributors: RavanH
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ravanhagen%40gmail%2ecom&item_name=Easy%20FancyBox&item_number=1%2e3%2e1&no_shipping=0&tax=0&bn=PP%2dDonationsBF&charset=UTF%2d8&lc=us
-Tags: fancybox, jquery, images, lightbox, gallery, image overlay, youtube, vimeo Requires at least: 2.7
+Tags: fancybox, jquery, images, flash, lightbox, gallery, image overlay, youtube, vimeo, gallery Requires at least: 2.7
 Tested up to: 3.0.1
 Stable tag: 1.3.3.4.1

 Easily enable the FancyBox 1.3.3 jQuery extension on all image, SWF, YouTube and Vimeo links.
-Multi-Site compatible and supports iFrame and Flash movies in overlay viewport.
+Multi-Site compatible.
+Supports iFrame and Flash movies.

 == Description ==

 No options to be set.
-No configuration pages.
-It just gives you FancyBox-in-a-Box for all links to image (.jpg/.bmp/.gif/.png) _and_ Flash movie (.swf) files.
+No new configuration pages.
+It just gives you FancyBox-in-a-Box for all links to images (.jpg/.bmp/.gif/.png) _and_ Flash movie (.swf) files _and_ Youtube / Vimeo movies _and_ WordPress Galleries.
 Easy FancyBox uses the packed FancyBox jQuery extension, is WP 3.0 Multi-Site compatible and supports iFrame and Flash movies -including YouTube and others- in an overlay.

-See the [Screenshot](http://wordpress.org/extend/plugins/easy-fancybox/screenshots/) and you know how images will be presented on your site as soon as you have installed and (network) activated this simple plugin.
+See the [Screenshot](http://wordpress.org/extend/plugins/easy-fancybox/screenshots/) for an impression on how images and YouTube movies will be presented on your site as soon as you have installed and (network) activated this simple plugin.

-See [FAQ's](http://wordpress.org/extend/plugins/easy-fancybox/faq/) for instructions to get YouTube and Vimeo movies (and similar services) and HTML content display in a FancyBox overlay.

 Looking for some basic control?
 You can find a new section **FancyBox** on your **Settings > Media** admin page: